OrionReed/dom3d/README.md

 2. Run `yarn watch` to watch for changes and automatically rebuild the extension.
 3. Load the extension from `dist/{browser}` following the steps above.

+For Safari, you can run `xcrun safari-web-extension-converter dist/safari` and try to go from there.
+No success so far.

 ## Known Issues
 All help in diagnosing and fixing these key issues is welcome!
 I've linked to an Issue for each of them.
 - [The z-ordering of DOM elements from the 'cameras' perspective is incorrect in some cases.](https://github.com/OrionReed/dom3d/issues/9)